PreciousFlorist/arraydemo/README.md

+##### (View the live project here: [https://deluxe-crisp-c6485a.netlify.app/](https://deluxe-crisp-c6485a.netlify.app/))

 # *Wait, who even are you?*

-My name is Shane!
+Hi, my name is Shane!
 I'm a web developer with 6 years of experience working on frontend and backend environments, with much of it spent working with PHP, SASS, and WordPress.
 Right now, I'm working with Briteweb in Vancouver.

 I live right up the road from your office, on Prideaux and Fitz, and have been passing by your office on a daily basis since I moved into town. *(Unrelated, but how neat is that building??)*

-So, I've seen you around, keeping up with your socials, and have been checking out your website.
+So, I've seen you around, keeping up with your socials and checking out your website.
 I love your design work, and my development background seems to align very well with your product offerings.

 Now, as we're nearing the end of a season, I'm reaching out to connect with you and see what's up - and if there might be some chemistry here.